tips to flatter your figure and help you feel more confident and body positive

-Wearing the wrong pants can also create a muffin top where there is none, and in my new masterclass, It’s Not You, It’s the Pants!
-Four Tips to Buy the Perfect Pants so You Never Have a Muffin Top Again, we talk about how to find pants that fit you right.
-You can sign up at the link above.
+Wearing the wrong pants can also create a muffin top where there is none, and in my new 2-part course, Style Your Silhouette has an entire module dedicated to bottoms and how to find pants that fit you right.
+You can sign up and start Course 1 now with the link above!

 The best asset of an apple-shaped woman is her gorgeous gams, and sometimes her full, shapely bust.
 Your primary complaint is usually your proportionally larger waistline.